josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/build-static-sveltekit-markdown-blog.md

     ┗ 📜 _post.svelte
 ```

-**Why the underscore?** Files and folders in `src/routes` that begin with an underscore are [private](https://kit.svelte.dev/docs#routing-private-modules); they're hidden from the router.
-Since this file will just serve as a template, and won't have content of its own, it shouldn't be loadable in the browser.
+**Why the underscore?** Anything in `src/routes` that begins with an underscore is [private](https://kit.svelte.dev/docs#routing-private-modules); i.e., hidden from the router.

+Since this layout file will just serve as a template and won't have content of its own, we don't want it to have its own route or be directly visited.

-That file created, we'll add a `layout` property to the `mdsvex` function options in `svelte.config.js`.
+Once the file is created, add a `layout` property to the `mdsvex` function options in `svelte.config.js`.
 (Note that the path must be relative.)
 Be sure to restart the dev server after making the change.

 ```js
 // svelte.config.js